jameholme/rEIPer/README.md

 #### Idea List:
 * Loop it?
 * Create a way to do this in every Region
-  * Put a REIPER in each Region
+  * Put a rEIPer in each Region
 * Come up with a way to analyze the data in a meaningful way
   * OpenSearch in AWS?
 Can be used to create Dashboards and Visualizations
-* Compare the EIPs Collected by the REIPERs against a threat intelligence tool
+* Compare the EIPs Collected by the rEIPers against a threat intelligence tool
   * This could tell us who last used this EIP and what they used it for